cmsc330spring25/spring25/projects/project3/project3.md

 - **Type**: `('q, 's) nfa_t -> ('q list, 's) nfa_t`
 - **Description**: This function takes as input an NFA and converts it to an equivalent DFA.
 The language recognized by an NFA is invariant under `nfa_to_dfa`.
 In other words, for all NFAs `nfa` and for all strings `s`, `accept nfa s = accept (nfa_to_dfa nfa) s`.
+- We don't care what you do with the garbage state (as long as your accept accounts for it), but you're encouraged to remove it.

 > [!NOTE]
 > The `nfa_to_dfa` algorithm is pretty substantial.
 While you are free to design it in whatever manner you like (referring to the [lecture slides](https://bakalian.cs.umd.edu/330/slides) for assistance), we suggest you consider writing a helper function `nfa_to_dfa_step`.
 If your code times out, 9/10 times its due to an infinite loop, but in rare cases effiency can matter, so try to minimize calls to the Set module.

 #### `nfa_to_dfa_step nfa dfa wrk`

 - **Optional, Ungraded**: Skip implementing the `nfa_to_dfa_step` function if you feel you have a better approach.